carpentries-incubator/docker-introduction/_episodes/01-introduction.md

 1. Docker is complex software used for many different purposes.
 We are unlikely to give examples that suit all of your potential ideal use-cases, but would be delighted to at least open up a discussion of what those use-cases might be.

-2. Containers are a topic that requires significant amounts of technical background to understand in detail.
-Most of the time containers, particularly as wrapped up by Docker, do not require you to have a deep technical understanding of container technology, but when things go wrong, the diagnostic messages may turn opaque rather quickly.
+2. Containers are a topic that can require a significant amount of technical background to understand in detail.
+Most of the time containers, particularly as provided by Docker, do not require you to have a deep technical understanding of container technology in order to make use of them, but when things go wrong, the diagnostic messages may become difficult to understand.

 ### Scientific Software Challenges